open-source-bootcamp/bootcamp-guide/how-to-run-this-event.md

 Ideally you should find a way to register attendees so you can get an idea of how many will attend, such as using Meetup or creating an event on Facebook.
 This helps with catering so you know how much food to get.
 Be aware that especially for free events, the drop of between sign up and attendance is usually very high, so expect no more than 50% of the folks who sign up to actually attend.

-Here is an example of this event being promoted on Meetup - [Hacktoberfest in-person open source bootcamp](https://www.meetup.com/microsoft-reactor-redmond/events/288635090/)
+Here is an example of this event being promoted on Meetup - [Hacktoberfest in-person open source bootcamp](https://www.meetup.com/microsoft-reactor-redmond/events/288635090/).

+When you promote the event, make sure you link to the code of conduct so attendees can understand in advance what is expected of them.

 ## Mentors